 - Residency Card (在留カード zairyuu kaado)

 - Your License from your home country

-- You must have acquired your license in your home country more than 3 months before moving to Japan.
+- You must have acquired your license in your home country for more than 3 months before moving to Japan.
 If you did not, you are not eligible to directly transfer your license (ie, this process), and you must go through the full process of getting a Japanese license.

 - IMPORTANT: If you have been licensed more than 3 months in your home country, but have renewed that license less than 3 months before moving to Japan, you may need extra documentation.
 This may be especially true if your licenese has been renewed and DOES NOT list the ORIGNAL date of acquisition.
 Many licenses from the States only list the renewal date.
 If that renewal date is less than 3 months before your move to Japan, you must prepare item 7 below.

 - License Translation